Skip to content

 Polarised training distributes roughly 80% of sessions below the first lactate threshold (LT1, roughly 60–75% of FTP) and 20% above the second lactate threshold (LT2, above 90% of FTP).
 The middle zone — tempo and threshold — is deliberately minimised.
 The logic is that easy work builds aerobic base without generating fatigue, and hard work drives VO2 and neuromuscular adaptation.
 Moderate work sits in a no-man's-land: too hard to recover from, not hard enough to force adaptation.
 Prof. Stephen Seiler formalised this after observing elite Scandinavian endurance athletes across skiing, rowing, and running.

-Sweet spot training targets 84–97% of FTP.
-Sessions typically run 2x20, 3x15, or 4x12 minutes with short recoveries.
-The zone is chosen because it produces high training stress per minute while allowing recovery within 24–48 hours.
-Dr. Andrew Coggan described it as the intersection of stimulus and sustainability.
-For a rider with 6–8 hours per week, sweet spot packs more metabolic adaptation into the available time than any other intensity distribution.
+Sweet spot training typically targets approximately 88-93% of FTP (often described in ranges up to ~93% of threshold power — a tight band at the upper end of Zone 3/lower Zone 4 in the Coggan seven-zone model).
+Sessions run 2x20, 3x15, or 4x12 minutes with short recoveries.
+The zone was popularised by Dr. Andrew Coggan and Hunter Allen (Training and Racing with a Power Meter) as the intersection of high training stress and manageable fatigue.
+For a rider with 6–8 hours per week, sweet spot packs more metabolic adaptation into the available time than most other distributions.
 You can calibrate these zones using our FTP zones calculator once you have a recent test result.

 What Prof. Seiler's polarised research actually found

 Seiler's work started as observation.
-He tracked elite cross-country skiers, rowers, and runners and found a consistent pattern: approximately 80% of training sessions were performed at low intensity, 20% at high intensity, with very little time at threshold.
+He tracked elite cross-country skiers, rowers, and runners and found a consistent pattern: approximately 80% of training sessions were performed at low intensity, 20% at high intensity, with very little time at threshold (Seiler & Kjerland, 2006; Seiler, 2010).
 This was the descriptive finding — what elites actually do, not what he prescribed.

 The intervention studies came later.
-A 2013 trial by Stöggl and Sperlich compared polarised, threshold, high-volume, and high-intensity groups over 9 weeks in trained endurance athletes.
-The polarised group produced the largest improvements in VO2max, time to exhaustion, and peak power.
-A follow-up in 2014 reinforced the result.
-These are the studies most often cited when people say "polarised is better."
+Stöggl and Sperlich (2014, published in Frontiers in Physiology) compared polarised, threshold, high-volume, and high-intensity groups over 9 weeks in 48 well-trained endurance athletes — runners, cyclists, triathletes and cross-country skiers.
+The polarised group produced the largest improvements in VO2peak, time to exhaustion, and peak power.
+This is the study most often cited when people say "polarised is better."

 Two things get lost in the retelling.
 First, the athletes in these trials were already trained and already accumulating significant volume.
 Second, the comparison groups included threshold-heavy protocols that nobody with a decent coach would prescribe in isolation.
 The polarised advantage was real but contextual.